Boundary estimates for the Ricci flow: Boundary estimates.

-To obtain higher order control in the interior, note that by Shi's estimates we obtain uniform bounds on derivatives of $\Rm(g_k(0))$ in $C_k(x_k,2i_0)$.
-Also, the curvature bound and Lemma \ref{intinj} controls the injectivity radius of interior points in $ C_k(x_k,2i_0)$ in terms of their distance from $B^\partial_{g_k}(x_k, 2i_0)$.
-Now, we can use the results in \cite{and90} together with elliptic regularity to show that, the $C^{m-1,\epsilon}$ harmonic radius of the interior points of $C_k(x_k,i_0)$ is also controlled, in terms of their $g_k(0)$-distance from $\partial M_k$.
+The volume ratio bound and the bound on the curvature suffice for the blow-up argument in \cite{and90} to go through.
+Hence, the uniform bounds on the derivatives of the curvature and elliptic regularity imply that the $C^{m-1,\epsilon}$ harmonic radius of the interior points of $C_k(x_k,i_0)$ is also controlled, in terms of their $g_k(0)$-distance from $\partial M_k$.

 On the other hand, near the boundary, the work in \cite{AndTaylor} implies that the $C^{1,\epsilon}$ boundary harmonic radius of points on the boundary is also uniformly bounded below.
 Moreover, the assumption on the parabolic radius and Lemma \ref{bounds} provides bounds on derivatives of $\Rm(g_k(0))$ and $\mathcal A(g_k(0))$ up to the boundary.
 These bounds combined with Schauder estimates in the arguments of \cite{AndTaylor} control the $C^{m-1,\epsilon}$ harmonic radius of points on $C_k(x_k,i_0)\cap \partial M_k$.